Sebi-Lopez/AR-Final-Project/README.md

 # AR Final Project - BEER PONG
 A Beer Pong Game made with Unity & Vuforia from Aumented Reality assignment.
+You can check the final demo in **"Sebi_Scene"** scene.

 ## AR Resources
 ### Target 1